Legume

-Legumes are notable in that most of them have symbiotic nitrogen-fixing bacteria in structures called root nodules.
-For that reason, they play a key role in crop rotation.
+Most legumes have symbiotic nitrogen-fixing bacteria, Rhizobia, in structures called root nodules.
+Some of the fixed nitrogen becomes available to later crops, so legumes play a key role in crop rotation.

 Terminology

 The term pulse, as used by the United Nations' Food and Agriculture Organization (FAO), is reserved for legume crops harvested solely for the dry seed.
 This excludes green beans and green peas, which are considered vegetable crops.
 Also excluded are seeds that are mainly grown for oil extraction (oilseeds like soybeans and peanuts), and seeds which are used exclusively for sowing forage (clovers, alfalfa).
 However, in common usage, these distinctions are not always clearly made, and many of the varieties used for dried pulses are also used for green vegetables, with their beans in pods while young.

 Some Fabaceae, such as Scotch broom and other Genisteae, are leguminous but are usually not called legumes by farmers, who tend to restrict that term to food crops.